Social Engineering = Fancy Job Title for Hackers

 Originally, social engineering took place in a physical setting.
 A hacker would do some preliminary research on a company structure or focus on behaviors in order to get that initial access into a building, server room or IT space.
 Once they have a “foot in the door” so to speak, obtaining pertinent data or planting malware becomes that much easier.

 Often, they will enter a building without an access pass by simply acting like an employee that left it at home.
 This technique is known as tailgating.
 The only credential they need is confidence.
 This can also include a hacker posing as an IT person and conning people into believing that to be true so they can gain access to high-security areas.
 This is far easier than it sounds.
 It may be possible to find company shirts at the local thrift store.
 That and confidence could gain access for hackers.

 Another interesting process hackers use to con their way into a business is by creating a hostile situation.
 According to PC World, people avoid those who appear to be mad, upset or angry.
 A hacker can fake a heated phone call and reduce the likelihood of being stopped or questioned.
 Human psychology really is a tricky thing, isn’t it?

 Then of course, the more you know about someone the more likely you are going to gain the information you need from them.
 This involves everything from scoping out parking lots, observing the workspace and even dumpster diving.
 Nothing is safe anymore and your life is not always as secure as you’d like to think.
-Something as innocent as a bill can be used to harvest information about a person.
+Something as innocent as a bill can be used to harvest information

 Similar to online phishing, pretexting is a popular fraud tactic for phone calls.
 Often, they will disguise themselves as an authority such as a bank, tax official or even police.
 They will probe you with questions that could lead to giving up information that could compromise your identity.
 This personal information can be used to find out a whole slew of things.
 Not only can they get away with your money immediately, they can easily steal your identity with pertinent information like social security numbers or banking information.